Recruitment and Progression in the Library Sector [TG1/Recruitment]

 Programme:

-Miglena Minkova, University of the Arts, London: ‘Storytelling in your work experience’.
+Miglena Minkova, Subscriptions, Copyright and Licensing Librarian, University of the Arts, London: ‘Storytelling in your work experience’.

 Early career advice on how to prepare coherent stories and examples through which to demonstrate your skills and experience in job applications and interviews.